Neat-Keat/TUnotes/06 - Fall '24/COSC350/Research Paper/00 Papers to read.md

 - new blocks only append to the end -> immutable
 - existing transactions cant be updated or deleted

 > Smart contracts [12] were introduced as autonomous programs that are deployed and running across the blockchain network.
 Smart contracts can express triggers, conditions, and even an entire business process [19].
 For example, a smart contract-enabled escrow service can hold funds until the obligations defined in the smart contract have been fulfilled.
-Ethereum is the most popular secondgeneration blockchain and views a smart contract as a firstclass element.
+Ethereum is the most popular second generation blockchain and views a smart contract as a first class element.

 ### Peer-to-Peer file system
 attempts to make global distributed file system